A short visual guide about how to enable the hidden feature "Private DNS", DNS over TLS, on Xiaomi MIUI.

-Using Raspbian, the official operating system for the Raspberry Pi, you can be sure that it is well optimized and supported for the Raspberry Pi.
+Using Raspberry Pi OS, the official operating system for the Raspberry Pi, you can be sure that it is well optimized and supported for the Raspberry Pi.

-Download Raspberry Pi Imager for an easy way to install Raspbian to a MicroSD card.
+Download Raspberry Pi Imager for an effortless way to install onto a MicroSD card.

 sudo apt install -y unattended-upgrades